 All of this means Alberta (and the territories) has the lowest total sales tax of just five percent (though hotels are slapped with an additional four percent in Alberta), while Nova Scotia has the highest, at fifteen percent.

 Canada is one of the safest countries in the world and although there are a few crime hot-spots, these are confined to the peripheries of the country’s three big cities – Toronto, Montréal and Vancouver.
 Few Canadian citizens carry arms, muggings are uncommon, and even in the cities, street crime is infrequent.
 Canadian officials are notorious for coming down hard if you’re found with drugs, especially on non-Canadians.
 Stiff penalties are imposed, even when only traces of any illegal substance are found.
 Police are also diligent in enforcing traffic laws.

-All visitors to Canada by air and sea have to complete the Welcome to Canada customs declaration form, which you’ll be given on the plane or at the port of arrival.
-The immigration officer decides the length of stay permitted – usually not more than six months.
+At the border itself the immigration officer decides the length of stay permitted – usually not more than six months.
 The officers rarely refuse entry, but they may delve deep, asking you for details of your schedule and enquiring as to how much money you have and what job you do; they may also ask to see a return or onward ticket.

 For duty-free, the standard allowance is 1.5 litres of wine or 1.14 litres of liquor or 24 355ml bottles/cans of beer, plus two hundred cigarettes, fifty cigars or cigarillos, and 200g of tobacco.